-100 Rabbit brushes for Photoshop CC CS3 CS2 Elements CS1 CS6 CS5 2014 etc and PSP GIMP Painter including silhouette rabbit brushes, distorted rabbit brushes, woodcut rabbit brushes, jumping rabbits, scratchy rabbit brushes, drawn rabbit brushes, and more.
-The rabbit set for Photoshop etc includes the strokes in ABR, PNG and EPS vector format (the EPS rabbit designs can be used with any size of document so you can create a 3000 x 3000 sized brush if you wish - you can also just use the EPS files as basic layers in Photoshop ).
-The raster rabbit brushes for Photoshop etc are variable sized, hi-quality rabbit themed brushes.
+100 Rabbit brushes for Photoshop CC CS3 CS2 Elements CS1 CS6 CS5 2014 etc and PSP GIMP Painter including silhouette, distorted, woodcut, jumping, scratchy, drawn, and more.
+The rabbit set for Adobe PS and others includes the strokes in ABR, PNG and EPS vector format (the EPS rabbit can be used with any size of document so you can create a 3000 x 3000 sized brush if you wish - you can also just use the EPS as basic layers in Adobe PS ).
+The raster rabbit brushes for Adobe PS and others are variable sized, hi-quality rabbit themed brushes.
 Load the rabbit brushes into Photoshop via the palette.
-Load into others via the file open command.
-Once loaded into the application you can use the rabbit brushes with most of the brushes tools.
+Load into others via the open command.
 You can blend, merge, combine, re-color, export and more the rabbit brushes.
-Re-color the designs via the Photoshop toolbox.
-The amazing rabbit brushes for Photoshop etc are for commercial (CU4CU) use, use the rabbits to create items for sale, planners, adverts, aprons, caps, mugs, note books, magnets, pet tags, magazines, comics, plates, bowls and many more.
-All the rabbit brushes are by Andrew Buckle / graphicxtras.com.
-On buying the rabbit brushes for Photoshop etc, you receive the download link to the rabbit brushes for Photoshop etc along with documentation and a gallery of all the brushes and a serial number for any future updates.
-See all the rabbit brushes / images included in the set via the gallery link above.
-Adobe and Photoshop are registered trademarks of Adobe Systems Incorporated.
+Re-color the bunnies via the Photoshop toolbox.
+The amazing rabbit brushes for Adobe PS and others are for commercial (CU4CU) use, use them to create items for sale, planners, adverts, aprons, caps, mugs, note books, magnets, pet tags, magazines, comics, plates, bowls and many more.
+All are by Andrew Buckle / graphicxtras.com.
+On buying the rabbit brushes for Adobe PS and others, you receive the download link to the rabbit brushes for Adobe PS and others along with documentation and a gallery of all the brushes and a serial number for any future updates.

-100 Rabbit brushes including realistic and drawn and grayscale rabbit brushes, running rabbit brushes, sketched rabbit brushes, different posed animal designs and many more.
+100 Rabbit brushes including realistic and drawn and grayscale, running, sketched, different posed animals and many more.
 The rabbits are bouncing all over the place.
-Many different poses of rabbit brushes for Photoshop etc - a superb selection of brush strokes in PNG and standard ABR format.
-Easy to load rabbit brushes for Photoshop etc and apply.
-Use as also a source for layers and other presets within Photoshop CC CS6 CS5.5 CS5 CS4 CS3 CS2 CS1 7 6 (Photoshop 14 - 6) and PS Elements and others.
+Many different poses of rabbit brushes for Adobe PS and others - a superb selection of brush strokes in PNG and ABR.
+Easy to load rabbit brushes for Adobe PS and others and apply.
+Use as also a source for layers and other presets within Adobe PS CC CS6 CS5.5 CS5 CS4 CS3 CS2 CS1 7 6 (Photoshop 14 - 6) and PS Elements and others.
 PC and MAC OS X . commercial (CU4CU) use- use to create a vast range of items such as items for sale, logos, posters, binders, stationery, mugs, caps, postage, note books covers, prints, shoes, socks and more.
-See all the rabbit brushes for Photoshop etc included in the set via the thumbnail gallery above.

-The rabbit brushes are in standard ABR format files and they can be opened via the edit menu preset manager command as well as via the brushes palette right side menu load / replace commands.
-If you place the ABR file in the brushes presets folder of PS then you can access the library ABR files via the dropdown without using the load / replace commands to browse for the ABR file.
-The set also includes the same designs in PNG format
+The rabbit brushes are in ABRs and they can be opened via the edit menu preset manager command as well as via the brushes palette right side menu load / replace commands.
+If you place the ABR in the brushes presets folder of PS then you can access the library ABRs via the dropdown without using the load / replace commands to browse for the ABR.
+The set also includes the same designs in PNG

-Rabbit brushes in PNG format, how to open them
+Rabbit brushes in PNG, how to open them

-The set also includes all the rabbit designs in PNG format and they can be loaded via the file open command of Photoshop as well as other applications and also via the file place command.
-You can use an action to store all the designs as a brush (use the batch process); you can also perhaps use them as a source for other formats such as pattern files by adding them to the patterns palette.
+The set also includes all the rabbits in PNG and they can be loaded via the open command of Photoshop as well as other applications and also via the place command.
+You can use an action to store all as a brush (use the batch process); you can also perhaps use them as a source for other formats such as pattern files by adding them to the patterns palette.

-Realistic rabbit brushes for filters / Photoshop etc
+Realistic rabbit brushes for filters / Adobe PS and others

-The sets include many different types of brushes - realistic looking brushes (they are not photos of actual rabbits) as well as drawn designs.
-You can alway convert the brush stroke into a less than realistic design by using various filters.
-The easiest way to do this is to create a document that is slightly bigger than the brush stroke and then apply the brush stroke (rabbit or otherwise) to the document and then apply effects - avoiding the edges otherwise you will end up with a weird breaks imprinted on all your created brushes.
+The sets include many different types of brushes - realistic looking brushes (they are not photos of actual rabbits) as well as drawn images.
+You can alway convert the brush stroke into a less than realistic image by using various filters (cutout etc).
+The easiest way to do this is to create a document that is slightly bigger than the brush stroke and then apply the brush stroke (rabbit or otherwise) to the document and then use visual effects - avoiding the edges otherwise you will end up with a weird breaks imprinted on all your created brushes.
 The example on the right is a gaussian blur brush.
-Once you have applied the various filters to modify the design, you can then go to the edit menu and save the rabbit brush stroke via the define command (you can also, if you have avoided the edges, use the same artwork as a source for a new pattern).
+Once you have applied the various filters to modify the work, you can then go to the edit menu and save the rabbit brush stroke via the define command (you can also, if you have avoided the edges, use the same artwork as a source for a new pattern).
 Below are a few more possible brush strokes created using various filters that you can find in PS - you can also do the same in other applications such as the excellent PostWorkShop Pro - which has just come out with version 3.
 The other effects are lens blur rabbit, cutout filter rabbit brush, palette knife and glass - the possible stroke definitions are near infinite.
-You could also set up a selection of actions that apply the same filters or combination of filters to all the designs in the PNG section and save those also as new strokes - so a small selection of realistic rabbit designs can be turned into a near infinite selection of wonderful inventive designs for you to use throughout PS and PS Elements as well as other applications.
+You could also set up a selection of actions that use the same filters or combination of filters on all the artwork files in the PNG section and save those also as new strokes - so a small selection of realistic rabbits can be turned into a near infinite selection of wonderful inventive artworks for you to use throughout PS and PS Elements as well as other applications.

 Rabbit brushes ? what can I do with them ?

 You can use the rabbit brushes for commercial use as well as personal use, you can use the rabbit brushes to create new items that can in turn be used to create new items for sale CU4CU.
 You can use the rabbit brushes to create logos, books, documents, videos, packaging, rabbit food, paperbacks, posters, mugs, cups, fashions, ceramics and more.
-If you have any questions about the use of the rabbit brushes for Photoshop etc, please contact us on firstname.lastname@example.org.
+If you have any questions about the use of the rabbit brushes for Adobe PS and others, please contact us on firstname.lastname@example.org.

 You can find many different videos about the Photoshop /psp brushes via the graphicxtras channel on youtube.com.
 You can find how to install the brushes, how to use them with the 3D features, how to use them as a source for new tiles, how to create new brushes, how to use the various brush settings, how to combine the brush strokes and much more.
 If there are any additional questions about the rabbit brushes for Photoshop, psp etc, please contact us and I will happily try and create a video or two about the rabbits (though within limits as I do not have every version or application around so I might not be able to help at all)

-Previews of the rabbit brushes for Photoshop etc ?
+Previews of the rabbit brushes for Adobe PS and others ?

 Yes, you can see them via the preview links beside each of the rabbit brushes products.
 The thumbnail is a much reduced version of the set that comes with the rabbit brushes on purchase